cpbirch/balls/README.md

 ### UI Controls

 	1. Sound selection when build goes Red.
 	2. Sound selection when build goes from Orange to Green.
-3. Toggle text rotation.
+	3. Custom Shapes
-4. Attraction/Repulsion for all the green balls.
+	4. Toggle text rotation.
-5. Custom thresholds for events.
+	5. Attraction/Repulsion for all the green balls.
-6. Toggle Pulsating Balls (to be implemented)
+	6. Custom thresholds for events.
-7. Custom colors. (to be implemented).
+	7. Toggle Pulsating Balls (to be implemented)
-8. Custom Shapes (Hmm... then I may have to rename repo.)
+	8. Custom colors. (to be implemented).

 ### Coming soon